Nolan Patrick: Philadelphia Flyers

-Patrick made his NHL debut on October 4, 2017 against the San Jose Sharks.
-He registered his first NHL point in his third game with an assist on sophomore Ivan Provorov's goal against the Anaheim Ducks in a 3–2 OT victory.
-He scored his first NHL goal against the Nashville Predators in his fourth game on October 10, 2017.
-Patrick scored his first goal with 9:25 remaining in the second period.
-Patrick was hit by Anaheim Ducks player Chris Wagner on October 24, 2017 and missed 9 games to recover from the injury.
+Patrick made his NHL debut on October 4, 2017, against the San Jose Sharks.
+He registered his first NHL point in his third game with an assist on sophomore Ivan Provorov's goal against the Anaheim Ducks in a 3–2 overtime win.
+Patrick scored his first NHL goal against the Nashville Predators in his fourth game on October 10, with 9:25 remaining in the second period.
+He was hit by Anaheim Ducks player Chris Wagner on October 24, and missed nine games to recover from the injury.
 Patrick ended the regular season with 30 points in 73 games.

-In his rookie season, the Flyers made the Stanley Cup playoffs and faced the Pittsburgh Penguins in the first round.
-In Game 2 of the series, Patrick notched his first NHL Playoff goal.
-Patrick ended the post-season with 2 points in 6 games.
-On July 21, 2018, Patrick was selected as the number 1 breakout player for 2018–19 by NHL Network.
+During his rookie season, the Flyers made the Stanley Cup playoffs and faced the Pittsburgh Penguins in the first round.
+In game 2 of the series, Patrick notched his first NHL playoff goal.
+He ended the postseason with two points in six games.
+On July 21, 2018, Patrick was selected as the No. 1 breakout player for the 2018–19 season by NHL Network.

 While exercising during the 2019 off-season, Patrick began to feel headaches and felt his performance suffer as a result.
 He was initially diagnosed with an "upper-body injury" at the Flyers' training camp, and in September, a neurologist from the University of Michigan diagnosed Patrick with a migraine disorder.
-When Flyers general manager Chuck Fletcher announced Patrick's diagnosis, he clarified that the migraines were not believed to be related to hockey, and that the condition ran in Patrick's family.
+When general manager Chuck Fletcher announced Patrick's diagnosis, he clarified that the migraines were not believed to be related to ice hockey, and that the condition ran in Patrick's family.
 He began skating with the team in February 2020, and had hoped to start playing before the end of the regular season.
-The 2019–20 NHL season was suspended indefinitely on March 12, 2020, due to the COVID-19 pandemic.
+On March 12, the 2019–20 NHL season was suspended indefinitely due to the COVID-19 pandemic.
 When the NHL began their "Return to Play Plan" in July, Patrick was not on the Flyers' training camp roster.

 On October 16, 2020, Patrick accepted a one-year qualifying offer from the Flyers, with a value of $874,125.
 Going into the Flyers' 2020–21 training camp, Patrick cleared all medical protocols and began practicing on a line with Travis Konecny and Carsen Twarynski.
-Patrick scored a goal in the Flyers' season opener, a 6–3 rout of the Pittsburgh Penguins.
+Patrick scored a goal in the Flyers' season opener, a 6–3 win over the Pittsburgh Penguins.
 It was his first NHL game in 650 days.
-He failed to carry that momentum through the rest of the pandemic-shortened season; Patrick played in 52 of the Flyers' 56 games, scoring only four goals and five assists and putting up a -30 plus-minus in the process.
+He failed to carry that momentum through the rest of the pandemic-shortened season; Patrick played in 52 of the Flyers' 56 games, recording only four goals and five assists and putting up a –30 plus-minus in the process.
 Patrick told reporters afterwards that he felt "like I came in behind the eight-ball", and that, at the start of the season, he had avoided strong contact due to his migraine disorder.
 He missed two games in the middle of April after taking a shot from teammate Philippe Myers off of the ear, an injury that Patrick worried would amplify his headaches.